 Bay Area Television Archive

-The Archive features local newsfilm, documentaries and programs donated to the J. Paul Leonard Library by broadcasters and private individuals, to be preserved as an academic resource.
-Our unique film and video collections bring the Bay Area's history of cultural revolution in the Twentieth Century to life.
-You can browse through clips in SF State's Digital Information Virtual Archive (DIVA) or try a database search to discover material not yet available online.
+The Bay Area TV Archive (BATA) preserves local TV newsfilm, documentaries and programs donated by broadcasters and private individuals.
+Watching our unique film and video brings the Bay Area's history of cultural revolution in the twentieth century to life.
+You can browse through over 2700 clips in SF State's Digital Information Virtual Archive (DIVA) or try a database search to discover material not yet available to view online.

 Online Archive Access